eljefe303030/Melius/README.md

 ## Known Issues

-1. White Dwarf 2000 engine has different thrust values for left and right engines in the ship builder.
-This will be fixed in the next release.
-In the meantime you can install my [patch](https://www.nexusmods.com/starfield/mods/12836) and set it to load immediately after Royal Skies - Complete (aka Royal Skiles Space Combat) (right hand pane of MO2).
-2. Planet textures can take a second to load, this may be mitigated with a faster SSD.
+1. Planet textures can take a second to load, this may be mitigated with a faster SSD.
-3. Controller Vibration for Maelstrom and Grendel guns is low to non-existent.
+2. Controller Vibration for Maelstrom and Grendel guns is low to non-existent.
-4. The larger your inventory contents, the more lag you will experience when coming in and out of menus.
+3. The larger your inventory contents, the more lag you will experience when coming in and out of menus.
 I do not know a fix for this except stashing excess inventory (including ammo) into a safe container.

 ## Changelog

-1.2.0 Adds a number of mods that provide some visual improvements/changes, minor changes to UI and bug fixes.
-This is a save game safe update.
+1.3.0 Adds a number of mods that provide some visual improvements/changes, minor changes to UI and bug fixes.
+This update is save-safe.

 [Full Changelog](https://github.com/eljefe303030/Melius/blob/main/changelog.md)